5 Budget Airlines That Actually Get Great Reviews

 But Griff says the ultra-low-cost airline has invested in a new fleet of planes, expanded its network (it now flies to 41 destinations from its base in Las Vegas), improved its reliability, and now offers onboard Wi-Fi for a very low cost.
 “They deserve an award for most-improved airline,” he says.

 Earlier this year, Frontier announced it would purchase Spirit, in a move guaranteed to shake up the budget-travel category.
-But Griff says that since then, JetBlue has also made a bid to purchase Spirit, so “there’s a lot of change in the air,” and it’s anyone’s guess which airline culture will win out.
+But Griff says that since then, JetBlue has also bought Spirit, so “there’s a lot of change in the air.”

 With seat pitch (aka legroom) closely resembling what you’d find in economy class on a legacy airline, plus two free checked bags, a free carry-on, and free snacks and beverages, it’s hard to remember that Southwest is a budget airline at its roots.
 That’ll kick in, though, when it’s time to check in.
 Southwest assigns passengers to boarding groups based on when they checked in online; those in the first group have access to any seat on the plane, and those in subsequent groups have their pick of what’s left as they board.
 You won’t find power outlets at any of those seats either.

 Still, its loyalty program wins high marks for no blackout dates and partnerships with certain hotels and rental car companies.
 The airline is also known for the humor that flight attendants insert into safety presentations, and it remains a perennial favorite among frequent flyers, winning 4.5 out of five stars from Tripadvisor reviewers.
-Infrequent complaints center around schedule changes and cancellations, which Smith says are currently challenging the airline.
+As for its operational meltdown over the 2022 holidays, Griff says the airline is working to address the root of the issue that caused it.

 Once a favorite among budget travelers, JetBlue—which Griff describes as a hybrid between a true budget carrier and a full-service airline—has left some unhappy travelers in its contrails in the past year.
 The Wall Street Journal‘s annual ranking of domestic airlines placed JetBlue dead last in 2021, with the highest rate of extreme delays.
 It had the second fewest number of on-time arrivals, with only Allegiant Air doing worse.
 It also took the runner-up position for the amount of customer complaints, with only Spirit airlines faring worse.